Superuser666-Sigil/SigilDERG-Custom-MCP/docs/RUNBOOK.md

 ## Admin API

 The Admin API provides HTTP endpoints for operational management of the Sigil MCP Server. **It's integrated into the main MCP server process** (port 8000) and accessible at `/admin/*` endpoints.
-A React-based Admin UI is available on port 5173.
+A React-based Admin UI is available on port 5173 for day-to-day use.
+Always start/stop the UI together with the MCP server so `/admin/*` calls terminate on the same host – the UI simply proxies API requests, so if you expose the server publicly ensure both ports are protected by the same OAuth/API-key rules.

 ### Starting the Admin API & UI